 ‘Schwarzenegger is back’ the publicity campaign for Eraser informed us.
 Not that one was aware that Arnold Schwarzenegger had been away – he had not made a film since Junior (1994) but one-and-a-half years hardly counts as an absence.
 Nevertheless, Eraser was part of a concerted effort to convince us that we were seeing a new, more serious Schwarzenegger.
 In truth, there was little that seemed much different to the old Schwarzenegger of his Commando (1985), Raw Deal (1986), Predator (1987), The Running Man (1987) and Red Heat (1988) heyday.
 What Eraser did unwittingly presage though was the beginning of Arnold Schwarzenegger’s fall from box-office stardom.
 From around 1985 through to 1991, Schwarzenegger was the No. 1 action star.
 In the 1990s and onwards, after successive flops like Batman & Robin (1997), End of Days (1999), The 6th Day (2000) and Collateral Damage (2002), Schwarzenegger’s stature started to seem far less than what it had once been.

 Eraser is directed by Charles Russell.
-Russell, who had previously been known as Chuck Russell, had directed effects-heavy genre vehicles such as A Nightmare on Elm Street III: Dream Warriors (1987), The Blob (1988) and The Mask (1994), and would go onto the unexceptional likes of Bless the Child (2000), The Scorpion King (2002) and The Hunchback (2018).
+Russell, who had previously been credited as Chuck Russell, had directed effects-heavy genre vehicles such as A Nightmare on Elm Street III: Dream Warriors (1987), The Blob (1988) and The Mask (1994), and would go onto the unexceptional likes of Bless the Child (2000), The Scorpion King (2002) and I Am Wrath (2016).
 Eraser came with a budget that topped the $100 million mark.
 Schwarzenegger and a mega-budget – this was the same mix of ingredients that had made Terminator 2: Judgment Day (1991) and one sat down expecting to be totally blown away in their seat.
 The only thing one didn’t expect with such a combination is that Eraser would be the mega-bore that it is.

 Arnold Schwarzenegger plays a little more seriously than usual.
 But not too much – the one-liners eventually creep back in and his performance is still one-note, a considerable call from the reinvention of his image that some tried to call the film.
 Vanessa Williams makes almost zero impression.
 All the fun in the film is had by James Caan who puts everything he can into the villainy and succeeds in effortlessly dominating the show.